RecordEvolution/roboflow_test/README.md

 # Production Use

-For production use it is advised to create and maintain a new app for each model.
+For production we suggest to create and maintain a new app for each model.
 So different apps for e.g. hard hat detection, people counting, plant detection and so on.

 This would also allow you to run multiple models on the same device at the same time.